 A: The European Extremely Large Telescope (E-ELT) will have a 39-metre mirror (almost half the length of a soccer pitch) and will thus be the biggest telescope in the world — by far — to observe in the visible and the near-infrared (there are larger radio telescopes).
 The current largest optical telescopes have diameters of up to ten metres, and the E-ELT's diameter will thus be four times greater.
 This diameter was chosen because it is the minimum diameter needed to achieve some of the driving science cases.
 For example, the E-ELT will be able to image rocky exoplanets and to characterise their atmospheres, while the VLT can only indirectly detect such Earth-like planets.
 Moreover, the E-ELT will be able to measure the acceleration of the expansion of the Universe directly.
 Adaptive optics systems are fully incorporated into the design of the telescope to compensate for the fuzziness in the stellar images introduced by atmospheric turbulence.
 The E-ELT will have more than 6000 actuators that can change the shape of its mirrors a thousand times per second.

-A: The ESO Council has selected Cerro Armazones as the site for the world's biggest eye on the sky, the revolutionary 40-metre-class European Extremely Large Telescope.
+A: The ESO Council selected Cerro Armazones as the site for the European Extremely Large Telescope.
 Armazones is a peak in the Chilean Atacama Desert, with an altitude slightly above 3000 metres.
 It is located roughly 20 km away from Cerro Paranal, home of the Very Large Telescope, and is another exceptional site for astronomical observations.
 In anticipation of the choice of Cerro Armazones as the future site of the E-ELT and to facilitate and support the project, the Chilean Government has agreed to donate to ESO a substantial tract of land contiguous to ESO’s Paranal property and containing Armazones in order to ensure the continued protection of the site against all adverse influences, in particular light pollution and mining activities.
 There is no cost associated with this donation.

 Q: What was the process leading up to the decision for the E-ELT site and who took the final decision?